This is the privacy notice of Lizzie Carver. In this document, “we”, “our”, or “us” refer to Lizzie Carver.

 Except as otherwise mentioned in this privacy notice, we keep your personal information only for as long as required by us:

 - to provide you with the services you have requested;

-- to comply with other law, including for the period demanded by our tax authorities and professional indemnity insurance provider and regulatory body for complementary healthcare (CNHC);
+- to comply with other law, including for the period demanded by our tax authorities, professional indemnity insurance provider and regulatory body for complementary healthcare (CNHC);

 - to support a claim or defence in court.